nanakoohashi/Customer-churn/Plan.md

 - **Data reduction**: reduce the amount of data to use
   - Includes three general processes:
     1. Reduction of dimensionality (number of variables).
+      - Now that we have our analytic record, we can proceed to weed out unnecessary variables using the following techniques:
+        - **Correlation Coefficients**
+          - One of the simplest ways to assess variable relationships is to calculate the simple correlation coefficients between variables.
+A correlation matrix shos pairwise correlation coefficients.
+These data have been used in many texts and papers as an example of predictor variables used to predict the target variable, crime rate.
+          - From the correlation matrix we can learn two very useful things about our data set.
+First, we can see that the correlations of most of the variables with crime rate are relatively high and significant but that for Charles River proximity is relatively low and insignificant.
+This means that Charles River may not be a good variable to include in the model.
+The other thing we can learn is that none of the correlations of the predictor variables is greaer than 0.90.
+If a correlation between two variables exceeded 0.90 (a common rule-of-thumb threshold), their efficts would be too *collinear* to include in the model.
+Collinearity occurs when plots of two variables against the target lie on almost the same line.
+Too much collinearity among variables in a model (multicollinearity) will render the solution ill-behaved, which means that there is no unique optimum solution.
+Rather, there will be too much overlap in the effects of the collinear varaibles, making interpretation of the results problematic.
     2. Reduction of cases (records) - data sampling.
     3. Discretization of values.

 - **Data sampling**: records
 - **Dimensionality reduction**: variables
 - **Data discretization**: values